 I am confident I know what people want now.

 With a baby and wife, my goals had changed.
 What I had been planning for ten years time, needed to happen today.
-My main goal as always is to be be an inspiration for them both.
-We want to travel, help others, build cool things and make the world a better place!
+My main goal as always is to an inspiration for them both.
+We want to travel, help others, build cool things and make the world a better place

 I want to channel my entrepreneurial skills to build businesses that are ethical and disruptive.

-My Ikigai Is not as an inhouse recruiter but as something else.
+My Ikigai Is not as an recruiter but as something else.

 I am not sure exactly what yet but I believe that I will find it on this road.